What Is Considered Full-Time Employment In Arizona?

 3. Retirement Planning

-Full-time employees are eligible for a tax advantage that allows them to invest in a 401(k) retirement plan that helps them to prepare for their future.
+Full-time employees are eligible for a tax advantage that allows them to invest in a 401(k) retirement plan that helps them to prepare for future retirement.
 Some companies offer an employer contribution match where the employer matches a percentage of the employee’s contributions.

 4. Social Security Benefits